pocketix/pocketixng/README.md

 # **pocketixng**
-A block- and form-based visual programming editor for smart home automation built for Angular.
+A block- and form-based visual programming editor for smart home automation built for Angular [Try it out](https://pocketixng.iot.petr-john.cz/)!

 ## **Overview**
 **pocketixng** is part of the broader **Pocketix** project — a visual programming language (VPL) designed for automating IoT and smart home devices.
 It enables users to design automation flows through drag-and-drop blocks and configurable forms, making it approachable for non-programmers.